elcicd/el-CICD-docs/README.md

 ![Figure 8: The .openshift Directory](images/openshift-directory.png)

 **Figure 8**
- _The .openshift directory_
+ _The **.openshift** directory_

 ### Structure

-The structure of the _.openshift_ directory follows a few simple rules:
+The structure of the **_.openshift_** directory follows a few simple rules:

-* All OKD Templates will be placed in the root _.openshift_ directory for processing
+* All OKD Templates will be placed in the root **_.openshift_** directory for processing
 * Optional subfolders will consist of the following:
   * **default**
-Will all default YAML or JSON OKD resource definitions to be applied across environments
+    YAML or JSON OKD resource definitions to be applied across all environments
   * **_Environment specific folders_**
     * Should match the name of the environment exactly
     * Holds additional OKD resources in either YAML or JSON
-    * Overrides all _default_ folder contents
+    * If the file names match any in the `default` folder, the ones found here will take precedence
-    * Every environment that needs SealedSecrets will need all an environmental folder defined; unless otherwise specified, Sealed Secrets are namespace specific
+    * Every environment that needs a SealedSecret will need an environmental folder defined; unless otherwise specified, SealedSecrets are namespace specific

 ### OKD Templates and Default Examples

+[**NOTE**: Future releases of el-CICD will also support Helm]

 Developers are encouraged to utilize [OKD Templates](https://docs.okd.io/latest/openshift_images/using-templates.html) to generate OKD resources such as DeploymentConfigs, Services, and Routes.
-To that end, a number of basic templates are provided for ease of use for Developers to leverage, and they can be found in **_el-CICD-docs_** repository on GitHub under the**_ .openshift-examples_** folder.
+To that end, a number of basic templates are provided for ease of use for Developers to leverage, and they can be found in **_el-CICD-docs_** repository on GitHub under the **_.openshift-examples_** folder.
 In particular, the following will be of particular interest to speed the development process for developers:

 * dc-svc-template.yaml
 * dc-svc-route-template.yaml
 * cronjob-template.yaml

-Each of these files defines a template for an OKD DeploymentConfig (dc), a Service (svc), an optional Route (route) as needed.
+Each of these files defines a template for an OKD DeploymentConfig (dc), a Service (svc), and an optional Route (route) as needed.
 A third template defines a CronJob.
-These files are fully parameterized, and except in very rare cases developers shouldn’t need to edit them directly.
-Instead, Developers will leverages [patching](#template-patching) via kustomize.
+Each of these files are fully parameterized, and except in very rare cases developers shouldn’t need to edit them directly.
+Instead, Developers will leverages [patching](#template-patching) via `kustomize`.

 Developers can also find a number of other examples with which to bootstrap defining their configuration resources, including sample templates for ConfigMaps, HorizontalPodAutoscalers, kustomization patch files, etc.